dzamlo/multitest/README.md

 A test is generated for each element of the Cartesian product of its variables.

-The test name, args, and environment variables names and values use [liquid].
+The test name, command, and environment variables names and values use [liquid].

 [liquid]: http://liquidmarkup.org/